American Dream (Woe, Is Me EP)

 American Dream is the first EP by American metalcore band Woe, Is Me.
 It was released on August 20, 2013, through Rise Records, produced by Tom Denney, and mixed and mastered by Cameron Mizell.
 Although released digitally through all major outlets, a physical version of the EP was made available solely through Best Buy stores.
-It is the band's first and only release not to feature founding member Austin Thornton on drums, until their reunion in 2022.
+It is the band's first release not to feature founding member Austin Thornton on drums and the band's only release to feature David Angle on drums.